devlup-labs/iitj_family_tree/.github/pr_template.md

 - [ ] I have commented my code, particularly in hard-to-understand areas.
 - [ ] I have made corresponding changes to the documentation.
 - [ ] My changes generate no new warnings

-## Description and Impact
-[Provide a summary of the changes made in this PR.
-Explain why the change is necessary/being made, and how it improves the project (include effects on performance, new dependencies, or changes in behaviour).
-Link any related issues.]

 ## Testing
 [Mention the steps to test the changes.
 Ex: include setup steps, how to verify the changes, etc.]